 The only message that you can conclusively say exists in The Shining is the one that Stanley Kubrick intended to be there.
 You can see what a writer-director intends a work to be about by following the sympathies and emotional upsurges that the film draws us to.
 To this extent, I have always seen The Shining as a film about the hijacking of Stephen King’s book about cabin fever into something that was clearly close to Kubrick’s heart – the issue of writer’s block.
 There is always an unintentional and unconscious level to a work as well – creators are often not aware of how much the culture around them shapes their views and sympathies.
 For example, someone who holds prejudicial views will deny that they are a racist but an expanded reading will show these things up.
 However, this latter kind of analysis as to a creator’s true meaning or unconscious intent can become a slippery slope where you are constantly having to decode aspects of a film and read its true meaning.
 There is a place for it – and this site has undeniably engaged in such speculation – but there is a certain point where it becomes the preposterous building of theoretical castles in the air based on slim to scanty evidence and vast leaps of deductive logic.

 The line about Stanley Kubrick directing the Moon Landing appears to have taken off with the public and we subsequently saw Moonwalkers (2015), a comedy about the attempt by the CIA to recruit Kubrick, and scenes from Operation Avalanche (2016), a Found Footage film about the faking of the Moon Landing.

-Director Rodney Ascher next went onto make the Q is for Questionnaire segment of ABCs of Death 2 (2014), followed by the full-length The Nightmare (2015), a documentary about sleep paralysis and night terrors and A Glitch in The Matrix (2021) about the theory that we are all living in a Virtual Reality simulation.
+Director Rodney Ascher next went onto make the Q is for Questionnaire segment of ABCs of Death 2 (2014), followed by the full-length documentaries The Nightmare (2015) about sleep paralysis and night terrors and A Glitch in The Matrix (2021) about the theory that we are all living in a Virtual Reality simulation.